Header menu logo bristlecone

 Writing mathematical expressions

 In Bristlecone, mathematical expressions to be used within a model may be written using simple terms.
-Consider the following example of an ordinary differential equation of logistic growth:
+Consider the following example of an ordinary differential equation of logistic growth.

-let dNdt = Parameter "r" * This * (Constant 1. - (This / Parameter "K"))
+let dBdt = P r * This<kg> * (Constant 1. - (This / P K))

 You can use all standard mathematical operators * / + - % ** to build your model.
 There are additional model expressions that may be used to build up more complex expressions (which are defined in the ModelExpression discriminated union).